 |EPIC CODE||ASK PRICE||CHANGE|

-This is a daily global markets overview for the 27th August 2015 from the analyst team at Accendo Markets providing a snapshot of overnight activity and what can be expected in the markets today.
+The morning note is a daily global markets overview for Wednesday the 10th February 2016 from the analyst team at Accendo Markets, providing a bullet-point snapshot of what can be expected in financial markets today and overnight activity.
 The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex.